-S&P Global Ratings also affirmed its 'AA-' rating on the Dormitory Authority of the State of New York's (DASNY) and the New York City Education Construction Fund's lease revenue and educational fund revenue bonds outstanding.
+New York City's faith, credit, and unlimited ad valorem pledge secure the outstanding GO bonds.
+The Dormitory Authority of the State of New York (DASNY) and Educational Construction Fund (ECF) lease revenue bonds are subject to annual appropriation.
 These bonds are secured by lease rental payments the city, as lessee, makes to the authority, as lessor.
-S&P Global Ratings also affirmed its 'AA-' rating on the New York City's Industrial Development Authority series 2009A bonds, which are secured by the city's payment obligation under the financing agreement, subject to annual appropriation.
-We rate these obligations one notch lower than New York City's general creditworthiness, as reflected in the GO rating, to account for the appropriation risk associated with the lease payment and under the financing agreement.
+The city's industrial development agency series 2009A bonds are secured by the city's payment obligation under the financing agreement, subject to annual appropriation.
+We rate the city's appropriation-backed obligations one notch lower than New York City's general creditworthiness, reflected in the GO rating, to account for the risk of non-appropriation associated with the lease payments and under the financing agreement.

-In addition, S&P Global Ratings affirmed its 'A+' rating on the New York City Health & Hospitals Corp.'s (H+H) health system bonds based on the city's moral obligation pledge, although a pledge of health care reimbursement revenues also secures the bonds.
-Based on the city's relationship with H+H, including its continued funding support, the pledge of H+H's health care reimbursement revenues, and local support of the entity as a major service provider to its Medicaid population and medically underserved areas, we rate the bonds two notches below the city's general creditworthiness.
+We rate the city's Health And Hospital Corp.'s (H&H) health system bonds based on the city's moral obligation pledge, although a pledge of health care reimbursement revenues also secures the bonds.
+Based on the city's relationship with H&H, including its continued funding support, the pledge of H&H's health care reimbursement revenues, and local support of the entity as a major service provider to its Medicaid population and medically underserved areas, we rate the bonds two notches below the city's general creditworthiness.